 If you have a hamster, you probably love preparing a variety of healthy fruits and vegetables for them to enjoy.
 If you also usually cook from scratch at home, you might have a parsley plant on your kitchen windowsill or out in the garden.

-But if you’re wondering whether it’s okay to feed your furry hamster friend this fresh-tasting herb, then you’re in the right place!
-In brief, parsley is safe for hamsters to eat, but only in small quantities.
+But if you’re wondering whether it’s okay to feed your furry friend this fresh-tasting herb, you’re in the right place!
+Yes, parsley is safe for hamsters to eat, but only in small quantities.
 Let’s take a look at why.

 Most hamsters love the taste of parsley, but don’t be tempted to overfeed them.
-It’s not a good idea to offer too much of this to your hamster in one go.
+It’s not a good idea to offer too much of this to your pet in one go.

-If you’re ready to see if your hamster likes parsley, then start by feeding a tiny amount.
-We recommend half a leaf.
+If you’re ready to see if your hamster likes parsley, start by feeding them a tiny amount—we recommend half a leaf.
 You may also want to clear this with your vet first.